What I Learned From My First Week On Chat

 Use the visitor information to your advantage

-The chat portal (depending on your settings) contains a lot of powerful information that gives you immediate insight into your visitors, including geo-location, preferred language, the page from which they started the chat, and in some cases the email address (among other robust visitor information).
+The Hub (depending on your settings) contains a lot of powerful information that gives you immediate insight into your visitors, including geolocation, preferred language, the page from which they started the chat, and in some cases the email address (among other robust visitor information).
 This helps determine the best communication approach and style, along with diagnosing the nature of their inquiry prior to them telling you.

 Respond quickly, even when you may not have immediate answers